diskord-dev/diskord/docs/application_commands.rst

 You can use converters with options of slash commands to run some custom conversion on option value and then pass it to the function.

-The converters for application commands are directly derived from :ref:`ext_commands`, Please refer to the manual of :class:`ext.commands.Converter` for more info.
+The converters for application commands are directly derived from :ref:`ext_commands`, Please refer to the manual of :class:`~diskord.ext.commands.Converter` for more info.

 This can be helpful in certain use-cases.